Daniel W. Drezner

 Daniel W. Drezner (born August 23, 1968) is an American political scientist.
+He is known for his scholarship and commentary on international relations and international political economy.

-He is professor of international politics at The Fletcher School of Law and Diplomacy at Tufts University.
-He is known for his scholarship and commentary on International Relations and International Political Economy.
+He is Distinguished Professor of International Politics and Academic Dean at The Fletcher School of Law and Diplomacy at Tufts University.
+He is a nonresident senior fellow at the Project on International Order and Strategy at the Brookings Institution.

-Education
+Drezner co-hosts The Nation's "Space The Nation" podcast, which "looks at science fiction through the lens of political science".
+He authors Drezner's World at Substack.

+Early life and education

-Drezner graduated from Williams College with a B.A. degree in political economy in 1990.
-He received his M.A. and Ph.D. degree from Stanford University.
-Stephen Krasner was his advisor at Stanford University.
+Born in 1968 to a religiously conservative Jewish household in Syracuse, New York, Drezner attended and is a graduate of a Hebrew high school as well as a secular high school.
+Drezner received a B.A. degree in political economy from Williams College in 1990.
+He received his M.A. and Ph.D. degrees from Stanford University, where his advisor was Stephen Krasner.

 Political views

-Drezner rarely discusses his political loyalties, but in 2011 he wrote: "I find liberals write 'even conservative Dan Drezner...' while conservatives often deploy terms like 'academic elitist' or 'RINO.'
+Drezner rarely discusses his political loyalties, but in 2011 he wrote: "I find liberals write 'even conservative Dan Drezner...' while conservatives often deploy terms like 'academic elitist' or 'RINO'.
 In my case, at this point in time, I believe that last appellation to be entirely fair and accurate.
 I'm not a Democrat, and I don't think I've become more liberal over time."

 Drezner supported the 2003 U.S. invasion of Iraq, writing that "a successful invasion not only eliminates the Iraqi threat, but over the long run it reduces the Arab resentment that feeds Al-Qaeda."

 Drezner was a signatory to a March 2016 open letter by Republican national security community members that opposed Donald Trump as the Republican nominee for U.S. president.
-Drezner announced in July 2017 that he is no longer part of the Republican Party.
+Drezner announced in July 2017 that he was no longer part of the Republican Party.

 In October 2017, he recommended resignation to Secretary of State Rex Tillerson.

+Drezner wrote that the Trump administration deserved some credit for the 2025 U.S. strikes on Iranian nuclear sites:

+"Knocking out key Iranian nuclear facilities with minimal blowback is a pretty significant accomplishment.
+Enabling Israel to embarrass Iran on the global stage and decapitate much of its top military leadership will yield additional policy dividends.
+The twelve-day air attacks continue a trend in which Iran and its proxies find themselves in a significantly weaker position than they were prior to October 7, 2023."